IST263/fall2019m004/docs/index.md

-# Welcome to IST 263, Section M004
+# Welcome to IST 263
-Welcome to Intro. to Front-end Web Development at the iSchool. **Due dates & deadlines listed in this website are applicable only to Section M004 students.**
+Welcome to Intro. to Front-end Web Development at the iSchool. **Due dates & deadlines listed in this website are applicable only to Section M005 students.**

 ---